genuineinsaan/Godot-2d-Game---Coin-Dash/README.md

 <a href="https://www.packtpub.com/game-development/godot-game-engine-projects?utm_source=github&utm_medium=repository&utm_campaign=9781788831505"><img src="https://static.packt-cdn.com/products/9781788831505/cover/smaller" alt="Godot Engine Game Development Projects" height="256px" align="right"></a>

-This is the code repository for [Godot Engine Game Development Projects](https://www.packtpub.com/game-development/godot-game-engine-projects?utm_source=github&utm_medium=repository&utm_campaign=9781788831505), published by Packt.
+This is the code repository for [Godot Engine Game Development Projects](https://www.packtpub.com/game-development/godot-game-engine-projects?utm_source=github&utm_medium=repository&utm_campaign=9781788831505), published by Shashank.

-**Build five cross-platform 2D and 3D games with Godot 3.0**

 ## What is this book about?
 Godot Engine Game Development Projects is an introduction to the Godot game engine and its new 3.0 version.
 Godot 3.0 brings a large number of new features and capabilities that make it a strong alternative to expensive commercial game engines.
 For beginners, Godot offers a friendly way to learn game development techniques, while for experienced developers it is a powerful, customizable tool that can bring your visions to life.